 4.4 Server Errors (5xx Server Errors)

 internalServerError(): 500 Internal Server Error.
+Unexpected server-side error encountered.

-5. Data and Header Configuration Methods
+5. Data, Header, and Serialization Methods

 6. Practical Examples